 The new rules, effective for Medi-Cal recipients who die after January 1, 2017, also exempt certain assets from state recovery.
 For example, property transferred prior to death, that are no longer in the beneficiary’s name, are not subject to recovery.
 However, any transfers must be made within the Medi-Cal regulations in order to avoid periods of ineligibility when applying for Medi-Cal.
 Also, the state cannot recover against your life insurance policy as long as you name one or more beneficiaries under your policy.
 If you do not name a beneficiary, or if the beneficiary you have named dies before you do, there will be a probate to determine who the beneficiary is.
 The state will be able to recover against the probate.

 This information is not to be taken as legal advice, and you are encouraged to see your elder law attorney.
 At the Law Offices of Michael J. Young, at 1931 San Miguel Dr., Ste.
-220, Walnut Creek, CA www.WalnutCreekElderLaw, 925-256-0298, email@example.com, we practice Elder Law and we help Baby Boomers and families through the Elder Care Journey.
+220, Walnut Creek, CA www.WalnutCreekElderLaw, 925-256-0298, email@example.com, we practice Elder Law and we help Baby Boomers, Seniors and families through their Elder Care Journey.
 We help families with long-term care planning, asset-protection plans, comprehensive estate planning, wills, trusts and powers of attorney.
-We also help Baby Boomers and families get their “Ducks in a Row” in order help them qualify for Medi-Cal and the VA Aid & Attendance Improved Pension benefit.
+We also help the older client and their families get their “Ducks in a Row” in order help them qualify for Medi-Cal and the VA Aid & Attendance Improved Pension benefit.